LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       containing it.

    built-in method
-      A pre-defined method that can be called from within any object or category.
+      A predefined method that can be called from within any object or category.
 Built-in methods cannot be redefined.

    singleton method